13 min read

 Why You Need a Design System (Not Just a Component Library)

 Let me clear this up first: a design system isn't just a folder of components.
-I used to think that too.

 A design system is your application's visual language codified into reusable patterns.
 It includes your color palette, typography scale, spacing system, component behaviors, and the actual code implementations.
 When done right, it becomes the single source of truth for how your application looks and behaves.